Home High Level Design V

 • “consistency” - we prefer availability over consistency (cap theorem)

-• “caching” - we can use lru strategy for long tail content
+• “caching” - we can use lru strategy

 • “storage” - we can use mysql for users, as users need not scale as much, and we get benefits of consistency, indexes, etc. however for thumbnails, etc, we would need a lot of scale, so we need solutions like bigtable, cassandra, etc